Jesus said, “For where your treasure is, there your heart will be also.” (Matthew 6:21)

 The EMC allows us to pledge our support for the Cathedral’s work each year.
 Pledging is easy and can be done online by clicking on the button to the right.
 There are multiple options for payment as well.

-Building Our Legacy — The Cathedral Endowment
+Preserving our Future — The Cathedral Endowment

 Without the Endowment, the Cathedral would be a very different place.
 The Endowment has supported the mission and ministries through good times and bad, and has played an integral role in the creation of several outreach facilities such as Omega House, COMPASS, New Hope Housing, and the Beacon.
 We have been able to stand on the shoulders of those who came before us, and those who come after us must be able to do the same.